jayasurya17/police-stop-outcome/final_report.md

 ### Why did we have to resample our data?
 How did it impact our results?

-* The following table shows the number of occurances of each outcome.
-We see that *citation* is dominating and this will result in the models learning from an "imbalanced" data.
+* The following table shows the number of occurrences of each outcome.
+We see that *citation* is dominating and this will result in the models learning from "imbalanced" data.

 |Outcome | Occurances in dataset | Accuracy **before** resampling | Accuracy **after** resampling |
 |----------------|-------|----------------|-------|